 And if your little one is ready to roll (even if you’re not so sure), it’s time to consider getting them a kid’s bike.

-Let’s explore the various types of bikes and their features a little deeper:
+Let’s explore the different types of bikes in more detail:

 Road bikes are built to give you a smooth, speedy ride, which is why they’re also sometimes called racing bikes.
 They’re light, sleek and best for riders who want to go fast or ride long distances.